-- Brief incoming personnel and identify in-progress activities which need follow-up. - Provide incoming personnel with the next EOC Action Plan. - Submit completed logs, time cards, etc. to your EOC organizational supervisor before you leave. - Determine when you should return for your next work shift.
+- □ Brief incoming shift personnel for your position at shift-change time.
+Ensure that inprogress activities are identified and follow-up requirements are known. - Provide incoming personnel with the next EOC Action Plan. - Submit completed logs, sign-in/sign-out information, etc. to your EOC organizational supervisor before you leave. - Clarify when you should return for your next EOC shift.